CESEL/RelationalGit/README.md

 RelationalGit extract Commits and Blames from the git structure (the .git folder).
 In Addition, RelationalGit shows you detailed information about changes that happend in each commit.

+# :star: Github `Pull Requests` Exctraction

+RelationalGit wants to help us to have a better insight about code review practices in our project.
+So, It fetches and saves `Pull Request`s, `Reviewer`s, `Reviewer Comment`s, and also `Pull Request's Files`.